vlimki/vlimki.dev/src/posts/tensoron.md

 Rust was the trivial choice.
 However, I now had to choose between options 1 and 2.
 The problem was that I barely knew how to write CUDA kernels.
 I had only made extremely basic kernels in the past, so I realized that maybe I can teach myself some CUDA C/C++ and kernel optimization on the way.
 This would match perfectly with my ambitious performance goals.
 So option 2 it was.

-## Writing a Tensor Computation Library
+## Part 1: Writing a Tensor Computation Library

 Say we have a regular addition kernel: